StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 ## What to do next

-After you complete the preceding configurations, you can use the Hive catalog to query Hive data.
+After you complete all the preceding operations, you can use the Hive catalog to query Hive data.
 For more information, see [Query external data](../catalog/query_external_data.md).

 ## References